speechbrain/speechbrain/recipes/DVoice/ASR/CTC/README.md

-# [DVoice](https://dvoice.ma) ASR with CTC based Seq2Seq models.
+# DVoice ASR with CTC based Seq2Seq models.
-This folder contains scripts necessary to run an ASR experiment with the DVoice dataset: [download](https://zenodo.org/record/5824476/files/dvoice-v1.0%28downsampled%29.tar.gz?download=1)
+This folder contains scripts necessary to run an ASR experiment with the DVoice dataset: [Link](https://zenodo.org/record/6342622)

 # Data preparation
-DVoice attempts to provide automatic voice processing solutions for African languages and dialects.
+[DVoice](https://dvoice.ma) attempts to provide automatic voice processing solutions for African languages and dialects.
 We use preprocessing techniques including voice augmentation to fill the data gap for each language.

 # How to run
 python train.py hparams/{hparam_file}.py